g-lalevee/apigeetool-deployment-demo/README.md

 # apigeetool-deployment-demo

-To deploy swagger-petstore, just commit and push !
+To deploy swagger-petstore, just commit and push it!